-This explosive film is set against the backdrop of historic protests, as the people of Chile rise up for social and environmental rights.
+This explosive film is set against the backdrop of historic protests & political events, as the people of Chile rise up for social and environmental rights.

-Bringing to light various social and environmental injustices, Tupungato: Empathy in Death, follows Rafael Pease’s six-year obsession of bringing awareness to this threatened area.
-A human powered winter expedition to snowboard mountaineer the highest point, Volcan Tupungato, evolves into a fight to create Tupungato National Park.
-As a significant source of fresh water this park would preserve over 140,000 hectares of mountains and glaciers outside his home of Santiago, Chile.
+Bringing to light various social and environmental injustices, Tupungato: Empathy in Death, follows Rafael Pease’s six-year obsession of visibilizing this threatened area.
+A human powered winter expedition to snowboard mountaineer the highest point, Volcan Tupungato at 21,555 ft, evolves into a fight for conservation, with the hopeful creation of Tupungato National Park.
+Which would contain 340,000 acres, that are within one of the few biodiversity hotspots of the world, as well as a significant source of fresh water for Santiago, Chile.
+Where 40% of the countries population lives and have been disconnected from nature through imperial religion and a dictators constitution.
 Interviews with renowned scientists and activists unveil a complex web of corruption in both the Chilean government, and multinational corporations.
-This explosive film is set against the backdrop of historic protests, as the people of Chile rise up for social and environmental rights.
+This explosive film is set against the backdrop of historic protests & political events, as the people of Chile rise up for social and environmental rights.

 Filming Locations: Chile